Radiology Report Findings vs Impression: What's the Difference?

 The Impression section is widely considered the most critical part of a radiology report for several reasons.
 First, it distills complex imaging information into actionable insights that directly inform clinical decision-making.

 Second, it serves as the radiologist's professional interpretation, leveraging their specialized training to contextualize raw observations.
-Finally, in our increasingly busy healthcare environment, the Impression allows referring physicians to efficiently extract essential information without having to interpret detailed findings themselves.
+Finally, it allows referring physicians to efficiently extract essential information without having to interpret detailed findings themselves.

 Many referring clinicians start with or focus primarily on the Impression for quick, actionable information, then reference the Findings when they need detail (e.g., measurements), trusting the radiologist's expertise to highlight anything clinically significant.